September 25, 2020

 After reading this article, you should better understand the differences between simplified and traditional Chinese characters.
 Students who started out studying simplified characters often find learning traditional characters to be challenging.
 Learning at least some traditional characters is still worth it, though.
 Studying this ancient form of writing can give you new-found insights into the Chinese language’s historical evolution.

-If you’d like to explore further, check out the table below to get a better understanding of the difference between traditional Chinese characters 繁体字 (fántǐzì), simplified Chinese characters 简体字 (jiǎntǐzì) and unchanged characters 传承字 (chuánchéngzì).
-The table is a modified version of CLI’s list of the 100 Most Common Chinese Characters, which was compiled based on the work of linguist Jun Da.
+If you’d like to explore further, check out the table below.
+It shows the difference between traditional Chinese characters 繁体字 (fántǐzì), simplified Chinese characters 简体字 (jiǎntǐzì) and unchanged characters 传承字 (chuánchéngzì).
+The table is a modified version of CLI’s list of the 100 Most Common Chinese Characters, which is based on the work of linguist Jun Da.

 The 100 Most Common Traditional Characters and Their Simplified Equivalents